Skip to main content

 In other words, only_context=True keeps recall focused on retrieval output instead of answer generation.

 • dataset_ids scopes retrieval by dataset UUID instead of name.
+Use this for shared datasets that the current user can access but did not create.
 When supplied, it takes precedence over datasets and the name-to-UUID resolution step is skipped.

 • With session_id plus either datasets or dataset_ids, recall becomes hybrid: session context is available, but graph retrieval is scoped to the selected dataset or dataset UUIDs.